 Aim: To assess published literature on the effect of air pollution modified by temperature on respiratory mortality and hospital admissions.

 Methods: We identified 26,441 papers in PubMed and Web of Science, up to March 2020, and selected 34 for analysis; inclusion criteria included observational studies, short-term air pollution, and temperature exposure.
-Air pollutants included were particulate matter with a diameter <10 (PM10), ozone (O3), and nitrogen dioxide (NO2).
+Air pollutants considered were particulate matter with a diameter <10µm (PM10), ozone (O3), and nitrogen dioxide (NO2).
 A random-effects model was used for our meta-analysis.

-Results: For respiratory mortality we found that when PM10 is modified by high temperatures there is an increased pooled-Odds Ratio (OR) of (95% CI) of 1.019 (1.010-1.028), and for the effect of O3 during the warm season the pooled-OR is 1.007 (1.002-1.011).
-For hospital admissions, when the effect of PM10 is adjusted for the warm season there is a pooled-OR of 1.013 (1.005-1.020), and for respiratory hospital admissions, the effect of O3 during the warm season the pooled-OR is 1.011 (1.005-1.020).
+Results: For respiratory mortality we found that when the PM10 effect is modified by high temperatures there is an increased pooled Odds Ratio (OR, 95% CI) of 1.019 (1.010-1.028), and for the effect of O3 during the warm season the pooled OR is 1.007 (1.002-1.011).
+For hospital admissions, when the effect of PM10 is adjusted for the warm season, there is a pooled OR of 1.013 (1.005-1.020), and for respiratory hospital admissions, the effect of O3 during the warm season the pooled OR is 1.011 (1.005-1.020).
 In our analysis for low temperatures, results were inconsistent.

-Conclusions: Exposure to air pollution when modified by temperature is likely to affect respiratory mortality and hospital admissions.
-This is most clear when O3 and PM10 are exposed to high temperatures or during the warm season.
-The interaction analysis of air pollution and temperature is a relatively new field and results are largely inconsistent.
+Conclusions: Exposure to air pollution when modified by high temperature is likely to affect respiratory mortality and hospital admissions.
+This is most clear for O3 and PM10.
+The interaction analysis of air pollution and temperature is still a relatively new research field and results are largely inconsistent.

 Keywords: Respiratory Health, Air Pollution, Temperature, Systematic Review, Global Health.